-5.9 Biodiversity and Geodiversity
+5.6 Biodiversity and Geodiversity

-- 5.9.1 Central Lincolnshire has many areas which are noted for their natural beauty and biodiversity value.
+5.6.1 Central Lincolnshire has many areas which are noted for their natural beauty and biodiversity value.
 These areas also support a wide variety of species and habitats, and form an important part of the network of biodiversity sites within the wider environment.
-Wildlife sites and habitats that are currently recognised as being of national, regional and local importance within or partly within Central Lincolnshire include: Bardney Limewoods National Nature Reserve, 23 Sites of Special Scientific Interest, 354 Local Wildlife Sites, 248 Sites of Nature Conservation Interest, 18 Local Geological Sites, 2 Regionally Important Geological Sites and, 7 Local Nature Reserves.
-These sites support important natural assets, such as ancient woodland, heathland, acid grassland and wetland. - 5.9.2 Sites that lie outside designated areas are not statutorily protected but can also provide valuable spaces and corridors for protected habitats and species.
+Wildlife sites and habitats that are, as at 2016, recognised as being of national, regional and local importance within or partly within Central Lincolnshire include: Bardney Limewoods National Nature Reserve, over 20 Sites of Special Scientific Interest, 361 Local Wildlife Sites, around 250 Sites of Nature Conservation Interest, 18 Local Geological Sites, 2 Regionally Important Geological Sites and 9 Local Nature Reserves.
+These sites support important natural assets, such as ancient woodland, heathland, acid grassland and wetland.

+- 5.6.2 Sites that lie outside designated areas are not statutorily protected but can also provide valuable spaces and corridors for protected habitats and species.
 Waterways, for example, can be valuable for biodiversity, providing green and blue corridors that link habitats and wildlife sites.
-Maintaining and enhancing a network of habitats, species and wildlife sites, and linkages between them, is important to achieving the vision and aims of the Lincolnshire

-Biodiversity Action Plan (2011).
+Maintaining and enhancing a network of habitats, species and wildlife sites, and linkages between them, is important to achieving the vision and aims of the Lincolnshire Biodiversity Action Plan (revised 2015).
 Places where this work is focused are Nature Improvement Areas (NIAs).
 The Humberhead Levels is a nationally selected NIA and additional NIAs will be selected locally.
-NIAs are landscape-scale initiatives that aims to ensure land is used sustainably to achieve multiple benefits for people, wildlife and the local economy.

-- A Biodiversity Opportunity Mapping Study (10) has been prepared for Central Lincolnshire.
-5.9.3 The maps identify the known areas of opportunity for local landscape-scale habitat improvement within Central Lincolnshire, and as such represent strategic areas for biodiversity (see Figure X).
+NIAs are landscape-scale initiatives that aims to ensure land is used sustainably to achieve multiple benefits for people, wildlife and the local economy. - A Biodiversity Opportunity Mapping Study(8) has been prepared for Central Lincolnshire.
+The maps identify the known areas of opportunity for local landscape-scale habitat improvement within Central Lincolnshire, and as such represent strategic areas for biodiversity.
 They indicate where it is considered most important and feasible to target habitat protection, restoration and creation, including woodland and wetlands.
-Large scale major development schemes, such as urban extensions, should adopt a landscape scale approach in any masterplanning work that reflects the opportunities identified in the Biodiversity Opportunity Mapping Study (or any subsequent replacement).
-Taking a strategic landscape-scale approach to the planning, design and management of connected Green Infrastructure assets provides the framework within which species migration can more readily occur in response to environmental pressures such as climate change.
-The baseline data on habitats and species that underpin local biodiversity strategy will be kept up to date by the Greater Lincolnshire Nature Partnership through the maintenance and management of the Lincolnshire Environmental Record, and any appropriate evidence documents published and hosted on their website. - 5.9.4 Applicants are encouraged to contact the relevant Local Planning Authority prior to submitting a planning application if it is suspected the proposals may have an impact on priority habitats and protected species.
+Large scale major development schemes, such as sustainable urban extensions, should adopt a landscape scale approach in any masterplanning work that reflects the opportunities identified in the Biodiversity Opportunity Mapping Study (or any subsequent replacement).
+Taking a strategic landscape-scale approach to the planning, design and management of connected Green Infrastructure assets provides the framework within which species migration can more readily occur in response to environmental pressures such as climate change. - 5.6.4 The baseline data on habitats and species that underpin local biodiversity strategy will be kept up to date by the Greater Lincolnshire Nature Partnership (GLNP) through the maintenance and management of the Lincolnshire Environmental Record, and any appropriate evidence documents published and hosted on their website. - 5.6.5 The components of the ecological network within Central Lincolnshire have been mapped and are available to view on the Central Lincolnshire website on the interactive map.
+This will be updated annually incorporating data supplied by the GLNP. - 5.6.6 Applicants are encouraged to contact the relevant Local Planning Authority prior to submitting a planning application if it is suspected the proposals may have an impact on priority habitats and protected species.
 To protect and enhance Central Lincolnshire's natural environment, biodiversity and geodiversity, developers will be expected to submit an ecological survey where there is a reasonable likelihood of the presence of important habitats or species.

-Policy LP23: Biodiversity and Geodiversity
+Policy LP21: Biodiversity and Geodiversity